christophebedard/ipad-lidar2ros/README.md

 ### Setting up a remote rosbridge

-For the data to be published in ROS 2, start a [ros2-web-bridge](https://github.com/RobotWebTools/ros2-web-bridge) on a computer on the same network as your iPad (or any network reachable from your iPad).
+For the data to be published in ROS 2, start [ros2-web-bridge](https://github.com/RobotWebTools/ros2-web-bridge) on a computer on the same network as your iPad (or any network reachable from your iPad).

 0. Make sure [ROS 2 is installed](https://index.ros.org/doc/ros2/Installation/) and sourced
 1. [Install ros2-web-bridge](https://github.com/RobotWebTools/ros2-web-bridge#install)